Philip-21/News-Aggregator/readme.md

  }
 ```
 ###  Getting news content.
- News artices mainly in headline formats are fetched based on inputs in the country and category field.
+ News artices mainly in headline formats are fetched based on country and category  inputs.
+The country and category inputs are used as search parameters.
 These are the list of paramters that can be used to fetch the news formats
  #### Country
    The country parameters to get the headline news are in 2 letter codes
     `ae ar at au be bg br ca ch cn co cu cz de eg fr gb gr hk hu id ie il in it jp kr lt lv ma mx my ng nl no nz ph pl pt ro rs ru sa se sg si sk th tr tw ua us ve za`